 - Registration date2025-12-03

-Attached file
+- Attached file

-The Ministry of Trade, Industry and Resources (MOTIR) held the 20th Korea–France Industrial Cooperation Committee meeting on Wednesday, December 3, in Sejong, chaired by Park Jung-sung, Deputy Minister for Trade.
+The Ministry of Trade, Industry and Resources (MOTIR) held the 20th Korea–France Industrial Cooperation Committee meeting on Wednesday, December 3, 2025, in Sejong, chaired by Park Jung-sung, Deputy Minister for Trade.
 Deputy Minister Park met with Thomas Courbe, Director General for Enterprises (DGE) at the French Ministry of Economy and Finance, to discuss bilateral cooperation in industry and supply chains and to exchange views on key trade issues related to France and the EU.

 France is Korea’s third-largest trading partner within the EU, with bilateral trade reaching USD 13.7 billion in 2024.
-Both exports and imports have increased over the past five years, further deepening economic interdependence.
-Since the 1990s, the two countries have maintained longstanding government-level cooperation channels—such as the Industrial Cooperation Committee and the Korea–France Forum on Innovative Industries—while private-sector collaboration has also expanded in advanced industries, including automobiles and batteries.
+Both exports and imports have increased over the past five years, deepening economic ties.
+Since the 1990s, the two countries have maintained government-level cooperation channels—such as the Industrial Cooperation Committee and the Korea–France Forum on Innovative Industries—while private-sector collaboration has also expanded in advanced industries, including automobiles and batteries.

 MOTIR stated that the meeting provided an opportunity to reinforce Korea–France cooperation and discuss key trade issues in depth.
 The Ministry added that it will continue engaging with France and the EU through high-level and working-level channels to follow up on the issues discussed.